Annbot/loopback-example/README.md

 ###Terminology

-These are terms and definitions we'll be using throughout our examples and
+These are terms and definitions we'll be using throughout our demos:
-tutorials:

 Term|Definition
 :--|:--